shawnweisfeld/FY18P20Labs/AzureIaaS/AzureOSS/step04.md

 1. First lets add the MongoDB repository to yum.
 To do that we need to add a file containing the MongoDB info to the `'/etc/yum.repos.d/'` folder.

 1. First lets create the file.
-Copy/paste the following in and then press `ctrl+d` to end the editing session. (be sure to copy the blank line at the end of the file)
+Copy/paste the following in and then press `ctrl+d` to end the editing session.

 ```
 cat >mongodb.org-3.2.repo